How to Store Fruit and Vegetables

-Arugula ‐ arugula, like lettuce, should not stay wet!
+Arugula / Rocket ‐ arugula, like lettuce, should not stay wet!
 Dunk in cold water and spin or lie flat to dry.
 Place dry arugula in an open container, wrapped with a dry towel to absorb any extra moisture, or in a plastic bag with a dry paper towel inside.

 Basil ‐ is difficult to store well.
 Basil does not like the cold, or to be wet for that matter.
 The best method here is an airtight container/jar loosely packed with a small damp piece of paper inside‐left out on a cool counter.

-Beetroot ‐ If purchased in the bunch, cut the tops off to keep beets firm, (be sure to keep the greens!)by leaving any top on root vegetables draws moisture from the root, making them lose flavour and firmness.
+Beetroot ‐ If purchased in the bunch, cut the tops off to keep beets firm (be sure to keep the greens!).
+Leaving any top on root vegetables draws moisture from the root, making them lose flavour and firmness.
 Wash beets thoroughly and air dry completely before storing them in a sealed container or plastic bag in the crisper draw of the fridge.

 Beet greens ‐ Wash and air dry thoroughly, place in an airtight container or plastic bag wrapped in a paper towel or cloth to soak up excess moisture.

-Cabbage ‐ left out on a cool counter is fine up to a week, in the crisper otherwise.
-Peel off outer leaves if they start to wilt.
+Cabbage – Whole – left out on a cool counter is fine up to a week, in the crisper otherwise in warm climates.
+Peel off outer leaves if they start to wilt or turn yellow.
 Cabbage might begin to lose its moisture after a week, so, best used as soon as possible.

 Carrots ‐ If purchased in the bunch, cut the greens off to keep them fresh longer as the greens will draw moisture from the root.
-Place them in closed container with plenty of moisture, either wrapped in a damp towel or dunk them in cold water every couple of days if they’re stored that long.
+Place them in closed container or plastic bag with plenty of moisture, either wrapped in a damp towel or dunk them in cold water every couple of days if they’re stored that long.

 Cauliflower ‐ Place cauliflower stem-side up in an open container or plastic bag so moisture doesn’t collect on the top of the head and cause unwanted browning.
 But, they say cauliflower has the best flavor the day it’s bought.

-Celery ‐ does best when simply places in a cup or bowl of shallow water on the counter.
-If you want to keep it in the refrigerator, like I do, wrap it in tin foil.
+Celery ‐ Whole – does best when simply placed upright in a cup or bowl of shallow water on the counter for a few days.
+If you want to keep it longer, keep it in the refrigerator and wrap it in aluminium foil.
 It will stay crisp for weeks.